 Autism has always existed, even when the language to describe it did not.
-Today, as more individuals speak openly about their diagnoses, conversations around autism are becoming more nuanced, accurate, and affirming.
-Discussions about famous people that have autism can help increase understanding, reduce stigma, and highlight the wide range of ways autistic people contribute to society.
+Today, more people speak openly about their diagnoses.
+These conversations help increase understanding, reduce stigma, and show the wide range of ways autistic people contribute to society.

-At the same time, it is important to approach this topic responsibly.
-Not every historical figure can or should be labeled autistic, and modern diagnostic criteria cannot be retroactively applied with certainty.
-This article distinguishes between individuals who have publicly shared an autism diagnosis and those who are sometimes discussed in historical or academic conversations due to documented traits, without making definitive claims.
+At the same time, we must approach this topic with care.
+Not every historical figure can or should be labeled autistic.
+Modern diagnostic criteria cannot be applied to the past with certainty.
+This article separates individuals who have publicly shared an autism diagnosis from those who appear in historical discussions due to documented traits.
+We make no definitive claims about historical figures.

 Autism in Historical Context: What We Can and Cannot Say